Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 It supports N categories.
 A dropdown containing the category objects is shown for each category.
 It supports sorting by state, and selection.

+## Eventline
+An *eventline* is a [Bubble Chart](bubble-chart.md) with a time-based x-axis.
+It has the following values:

+* X-value: This must be connected to a Date
+* Y-value, Radius and Color: Must be numerical
+* Remaining values: These will show up in the tooltip with their label and value.
+Can be any data type

+By clicking and dragging over the graph, the user can select a zoomed in area to display.
+Double-click to zoom back.

+*A typical use case would be showing customers; when they were registered on the x-axis, valuation on the y-axis, number of employees as radius and color according to the customer's field of business*

 ## Full stacked area chart
 A *full stacked area chart* has the same functionality as a [stacked area chart](#stacked-area-chart).